Quantcast

 Our discussion was rich - there is plenty of meat in this book (pun intended!) for talking about the human experience and I can see why its considered a classic.
 Ashlee, who chose the book, has read it many times over and always finds something new in it, which I can relate to!
 I've only read it once, but already in our discussion I was finding new things to think about and angles I hadn't considered.

-The book was also make into a movie in 2012.
+The book was also made into a movie in 2012.
 I hear they did a really great job, but that of course the book is better.
 So, I might watch it now that I've read the book.

 In some ways this book reminded me of The Alchemist by Paolo Coelho, and the Odyssey.
 All three stories have direct applications of the hero's journey specifically to life's journey in general.